IceHe/lib/auth/oauth-2-in-action.md

 - 1.2 The bad old days: credential sharing (and credential theft)
 - 1.3 Delegating access
     - Beyond HTTP Basic and the password-sharing antipattern
-    - Authorization delegation: why it matters and how it’s used
+    - Authorization delegation: why it matters and how it's used
     - User-driven security and user choice
 - 1.4 OAuth 2.0: the good, the bad, and the ugly
 - 1.5 What OAuth 2.0 isn't